cassgvp/WIN-Open-Neuroimaging-Community/README.md

 We area committed to supporting transparent and reproducible research practices within WIN, to improve the efficiency and accuracy of our research, and contribute to an equitable, diverse and inclusive research environment.

-Materials within this repository are being developed with the support of the [Open Life Sciences (OLS) Mentoring Program](https://openlifesci.org), with the kind assistance of [Naomi Penfold](https://github.com/npscience).
-Follow the journey of the OLS program on this [blog](./blog/blog)

 ### The problem

-Funders and the Management Board of WIN have identified the value of open science and invested in computational infrastructure to share research outputs.
-There is however (1) no plan for how to implement widespread usage of these facilities, (2) no assessment of barriers to implementation of open science practices in this setting, and (3) no clear path for those interested in open science (OS) to connect with each other and contribute to this debate.
+Funders and the Management Board of WIN have identified the value of open science and invested in computational infrastructure to support researchers in sharing their data, data acquisition methodology, experimental tools and analysis code, in an open, transparent and reproducible manner.

+As these stages near completion, we are entering the second phase of work to build awareness, provide training and increase uptake in the use of this infrastructure.
+The problem is that there are no centralised resources, communication structures or identified community strategies in place to support researchers in using this new infrastructure.

 ### The solution